 Tips on How to Sleep Better and Stay Asleep

-We all know that sleep is essential for our survival.
-It helps you to stay physically healthy, and keeps you mentally strong and alert as well.
+We all know that sleep is essential to our survival.
+It helps you stay physically healthy, and keeps you mentally strong and alert as well.

--It also helps you to manage stress and live a happy and balanced life.
+-It also helps you manage stress and live a happy and balanced life.

 When you don't get enough sleep it affects every area of your life.
-Your immune system is compromised; you may feel depressed and irritable, and you're not able to concentrate or remember simple things as easily.
+Your immune system is compromised; You may feel depressed and irritable, and you cannot concentrate or remember simple things as easily.

 Often the solution is just a matter of a few simple changes to your life.